bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2022-09-07-newsletter.md

   different, malicious chain during redownload, the node stores commitments to the headers chain during presync.

-- [Bitcoin Core #25355][] I2P: add support for transient addresses for outbound connections FIXME:Xekyo
+- [Bitcoin Core #25355][] adds support for transient, one-time I2P addresses when only outbound [I2P connections][topic anonymity networks] are allowed.
+In I2P, the recipient learns the I2P address of the connection initiator.
+  Non-listening I2P nodes will now by default make use of transient I2P addresses when making outbound connections.

 - [BDK #689][] adds an `allow_dust` method which allows a wallet to create a transaction that violates the [dust limit][topic uneconomical